arihant2math/mathematics/docs/quickstart.rst

     from mathematics import module

 Where module is the module you want to import.
-Currently the modules are counting, number_theory, stats, and probability.
+The modules are algebra, counting, number_theory, stats, and probability.